microsoft/react-native-windows-samples/website/versioned_docs/version-0.64/IReactNotificationService-api-windows.md

+The notification service that can be used to send notifications between different components in an app.
-The notification service is used to subscribe to notifications and to send notifications.
+Use the [`Subscribe`](#subscribe) method to subscribe to notifications and the [`SendNotification`](#sendnotification) method to send notifications.